withastro/astro/.changeset/calm-socks-shake.md

 "astro": minor
 ---

-Allow remark plugins to add hProperties to imgs that will be included in the getImage call if they are optimized.
+Users can now create remark plugins that will be able to pass options for how images in `.md` files will be optimized